pcast01/pcast01.github.io/_pages/about.md

 layout: single
 author_profile: true
 permalink: /about/
+excerpt:
+header:
+        overlay_image: /assets/images/aboutPic.jpg
 ---

 Currently I am working as a .Net Full Stack Developer with a passion to improve technology in order to achieve excellence.
-I have a Bachelors in Computer Science and have persued knowledge of technology all my life and love to automate processes and creatively solve problems.
+I have a Bachelors in Computer Science and have pursued knowledge of technology all my life and love to automate processes and creatively solve problems.

 ## Experience